U.S. blacklists Chinese crime boss, others in anti-corruption sanctions

 OFAC regulations generally bar Americans from dealing with designated individuals.
 A senior U.S. official told reporters non-U.S. actors who deal with them also risk being blacklisted.

-Treasury said it targeted Wan for his activities at the helm of the 14K Triad, saying the group engaged in drug trafficking, illegal gambling, racketeering, human trafficking and other criminal activities.
+Treasury said it targeted Wan for the 14K Triad’s involvement in drug trafficking, illegal gambling, racketeering, human trafficking and other criminal activities.

 The Treasury also designated three entities owned or controlled by Wan: Cambodia-based World Hongmen History and Culture Association; Hong Kong-based Dongmei Group; and the Palau China Hung-Mun Cultural Association, based in Palau.